Here at FitAtMidlife.com one of our primary nutritional rules is : Thirsty? Drink water.

 Also consider that if you are sweating a lot you need to replenish electrolytes as well, and not just water.
 These are essential to your body – they regulate heart and neurological function, fluid balance, muscle contractions, nerve impulses, and more.
 Cells use electrolytes to maintain voltages and to carry the necessary electrical impulses across themselves and to other cells.

 Sports drinks are one option to replenish electrolytes – but watch out for added sugars.
-For a 0 calorie option, try these SaltStick FASTCHEWS 60-count Bottle of Chewable Electrolyte Replacement Tablets (Buy on Amazon).
+For a low calorie option, try these SaltStick FASTCHEWS 60-count Bottle of Chewable Electrolyte Replacement Tablets (Buy on Amazon).
 Each SaltStick Chewable contains: 100 mg sodium, 30 mg potassium, 10 mg calcium, and 6 mg magnesium.
 With two flavor choices, and sweetened with all-natural Stevia, it’s recommended to take two of these every 30 minutes.
 Why?
 The ingredients are formulated in a ratio to closely resemble the electrolyte profile lost in sweat.

 What kinds of electrolytes are important for your body?